gdevic/A-Z80/tools/zmac/readme.txt

   "ram.hexdump" contains the test code that provides UART print functions as well as INT/NMI handlers used to test interrupts.

-Currently tested sources which should work in both of those use cases:
+Currently tested sources, which should work in both of those use cases, are:

      "hello_world.asm" - simply test UART print out functions